 A few years ago, I was having lunch with a friend of mine, a businesswoman with a fast-growing cosmetic brand that had been picked up by major department stores in record time and was creating a lot of buzz in the industry.

-It was clear she had created an upstart brand that was putting a lot of established cosmetic companies on notice.
-It was just a matter of time before one of them came knocking to snap it up – and when that happened we both knew she stood to make several million dollars.
+It was clear she had created an upstart brand and it was just a matter of time before one of them came knocking to snap it up.
+When that happened, we both knew she stood to make several million dollars.
 I felt like I was looking at someone who held a winning lottery ticket.

 No sophisticated company, with high priced lawyers and millions to spend on an acquisition, would buy anything if their due diligence revealed IP ownership issues.
-At a moment like that, it would be a nasty surprise if it turned out she had IP risks and not a single asset.
+At that moment, it would be a nasty surprise if it turned out she had IP risks and not a single asset.

 What sophisticated purchaser wants that headache?
 It would be like buying a house only to find the party who sold it to you doesn’t even own it themselves.

-But the even larger risk was that she had a business that relied on the IP they had created, but which she did not currently have full title to.
+But the more significant risk was that she had a business that relied on the IP they had created, but which she did not currently have full title to.

 The more you understand intellectual property, the more valuable your business becomes.

 To purchase our deed of assignment template, click here.